talker-io/talker-io/talker_chat/server/README.md

 There are two configuration files named other_settings and server_settings.
 The server_settings.js file contains the information about your server.
-The other_settings.js file contains other settings These files can be edited to change the settings with a text editor
+The other_settings.js file contains other settings These files can be edited with any text editor to change the settings

 SERVER SETTINGS(server_settings.js)